Dylan Wang: Endorsements

 In November 2018, Wang served as the youth ambassador at Le Tour De France Skoda Shanghai Criterium.

 Wang and his Meteor Garden co-stars were the spokespersons for Thai snack brand Tao Kae Noi in early 2019.
 He was also the ambassador for Philippine clothing brand Bench and held a Manila fan meeting in 2019.
 Between 2022 and 2024, Wang has endorsed more brands within the mainland Chinese market.
-He was the China spokesperson for Peacebird, SAIC Volkswagen New Tharu, G-Shock, Anker, Colgate, Sabon, Pizza Hut, Oreo, Estée Lauder skincare, and the global ambassador for Maybelline.
+He was the China spokesperson for Peacebird, SAIC Volkswagen New Tharu, G-Shock, Anker, Colgate, Sabon, Pizza Hut, Oreo, Estée Lauder skincare, Bolon eyewear, Xtep, Yili Group's Ambpomial, Fenty Beauty,and the global ambassador for Maybelline, and worldwide wellness partner for Chagee.

-As of September 2025, Wang is the spokesperson for domestic brands Amap (Gaode Maps), Xtep, Yili Group's Ambpomial and Chocliz, Bolon eyewear, as well as Harbin Beer.
-He is also the China brand ambassador for international brands Pepsi, Gatorade, Fenty Beauty, Hennessy, and Head & Shoulders.
-Wang is also the house ambassador for Louis Vuitton, and global ambassador for Guerlain, Yadea, Bose and worldwide health partner with Chagee.
+As of June 2026, Wang is the spokesperson for domestic brands Amap (Gaode Maps), and Yili Group's Chocliz, Wuqiong Food, PepsiCo China's Weidongli, as well as Harbin Beer.
+He is also the China brand ambassador for international brands Pepsi, Gatorade, Hennessy, Head & Shoulders, Lay's, and Adidas.
+Wang is also the house ambassador for Louis Vuitton, and global ambassador for Guerlain, Yadea, and Bose.

+Other ventures

+In December 2022, Wang launched his own fashion brand, D.DESIRABLE, holding 51% of the shares, with the remaining shares held by the spouse of the executive director of his management agency.
+In April 2024, the streetwear label opened its first permanent flagship store on Anfu Road in Shanghai, followed by a second retail store in Dongshankou, Guangzhou in August 2025.
+It has also collaborated with brands and designers including Feng Chen Wang, Lane Crawford, Fenty Beauty and Matthew M. Williams, and made its international debut with a pop-up store at ION Orchard in Singapore in partnership with the Singapore Tourism Board in January 2026.